jnvance/DMRG.x/README.md

 which maps to a Heisenberg model when J₁ = 1/2 and J₂ = Δ₂ = 0, and to the J1-J2 XY model when Δ₁ = Δ₂ = 0.

+To reduce the computational cost, we exploit *U*(1) symmetry through conservation of the total magnetization (Sz).
+We also implement a matrix-free approach in the diagonalization of the superblock Hamiltonian.

 Prerequisites
 -------------
 The current version requires the following libraries to be installed